 Takeaways from this article:

-Does Harvard Pilgrim Cover Detox?
+Does Harvard Pilgrim Cover Detox for Drugs and Alcohol?

-For many people struggling with addiction, detoxification (detox) is the first step of their recovery journey.
+For many people struggling with addiction, detox is the first step of their recovery journey.
 This is because detox—the process by which the body eliminates substances—can help you safely withdrawal from the effects of drug and alcohol use.
 Factors that determine whether detox is an appropriate first step for you may include the type of substance you use, how long you have been using, the amount you have been using, your physiology, and any underlying health concerns you may have.

 The detox process can be uncomfortable and risky for many people.
 If detox is your first step, be sure to check with both your insurance provider and the treatment facility to ensure that you’re covered for the services you’re likely to need, such as medications, room and board, and addiction specialist interventions.